 The river otter is just one of many animals and plants that are canaries in an aquatic coal mine.
 Their presence or absence speaks volumes about the health of a watershed.
 Species that provide such insights to the workings of an ecosystem are called indicator species.
 Here on the coast of Oregon, indicator species provide invaluable information about the interconnectedness of our forests and ocean – a connection that can often be difficult to see, just like the species themselves.

 From mountain ridges to creeks, rivers to estuaries and bays, and finally out to the open ocean, the flow of water is the flow of life.
 Watersheds connect habitats that at first glance seem independent of one another, and connect humans to wildlife in unexpected ways.

-Indicator species have surprising stories – a seabird that tells us about the effects of logging practices far inland, an ancient jawless fish that informs us about the impacts from dams hundreds of miles up river, or a giant salamander that keeps tabs on the ebb and flow of silt in streams running through conifer forests.
-The biographies of indicator species contain threads so long and intricate that suddenly the amount of fish living near our shores and the width of boughs on trees centuries-old are two key elements of a single plot line.
+Indicator species have surprising stories.
+There’s a robin-sized seabird that tells us about the effects of logging practices far inland, an ancient jawless fish that informs us about the impacts from dams hundreds of miles up river, a giant salamander that keeps tabs on the ebb and flow of silt in streams running through conifer forests.
+The biographies of indicator species contain threads so long and intricate that suddenly the number of small fish living near our shores and the width of boughs on centuries-old trees are two key elements of a single plot line.